milenkovicm/netty-kafka-producer/readme.md

 - (maybe) multi-topic support - currently is limited to only one topic.
 - (maybe) ability for application to listen for topology changes.
 - (maybe) per partition client connection - currently producer will establish one connection per broker.
 In some cases it may be useful to have connection per partition.
-- (maybe) shared `EventLoopGroup` with predefined number of treads - currently each connection will create `EventLoopGroup` limited to one thread.

 ## Performance numbers